Team building exercise for the TY residents at Balboa Park.

 Training tomorrow’s global leaders, today.

 TY residents attend mandatory weekly didactics that focus on medical topics relevant to general and operational medicine as well as professional development.
 Simulation sessions covering commonly encountered scenarios as well as rare but critical clinical skills are scheduled throughout the year.
 All TY residents present once during the academic year on a clinical error encountered on rotation and a summary of “lessons learned.”
-Quarterly journal clubs, quality improvement project opportunities, and DEI journal club supplement the curriculum.
+Quarterly journal clubs and quality improvement project opportunities supplement the curriculum.

 Rotation Name | Duration | Location |